eu-digital-identity-wallet/eudi-docs-site/docs/reference-implementation/quality-assurance.md

 - **Objectives:** Security testing ensures the continuous security, integrity and resilience of the EUDI Wallet applications throughout their lifecycle.
 By integrating automated and manual security testing within a Secure Software Development Life Cycle (SDLC) and aligning with OWASP MASVS and MASTG standards, the framework enables early detection and remediation of vulnerabilities.
 It combines code analysis, penetration testing, and vulnerability management using tools such as SonarQube, OWASP Dependency-Check and DefectDojo to maintain compliance with recognised security standards and safeguard user trust in the EUDI Wallet ecosystem.
 - **Requirements and Test Specifications:** The [Security Requirements and Security Test Specifications](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application/blob/main/doc/security/EUDI-Wallet-NiScy_Security_Requirements_and_Controls_Documentation.md){:target="_blank"} of the EUDI Wallet.
+- **Usage:** Security testing is applied on each separate repository, based on the specific programming language used.
+More information can be found in the corresponding readme files.
 - **Tools:** [Security Testing Tools](#test-tools).

 ---